-Spend three nights in one of Spain’s most fascinating cities, Bilbao, in the heart of the Basque Country.
+Spend four nights in one of Spain’s most fascinating cities, Bilbao, in the heart of the Basque Country.
 Bilbao is an intriguing mix of quaint medieval streets and avant-guard urban architecture, coupled with some of Spain’s best food, which you will explore during hands-on cooking classes and a wonderful variety of meals.

 - Arrival at Bilbao International Airport and transfer to your centrally-located hotel.